 Bernard was appointed Companion of the Order of the Bath in the 2007 New Years Honours and was awarded an Honorary Doctorate by the University of Bedfordshire in 2009.

-Bernard is a member of the Finance and Audit Committee.
+Bernard is a member of the Audit and Risk Committee as well as the Delivering Support Committee.

 Sir Chris Powell

 Sir Chris Powell has had a long and distinguished career in the advertising world and is known for many of the UK's most distinctive advertising campaigns.
 Alongside being a Society trustee, Chris is currently Chair of Riverside Studios arts and media centre; Royal Mail advertising advisory board and The Advertising Standards board of finance

 Chris has also served as Chair of NESTA (The National Endowment for Science, Technology and the Arts) IPPR (The Institute of Public Policy Research) Dr Foster, the healthcare public information provider; the British Council's Creative Industries Advisory Panel; the Ealing Hammersmith and Hounslow Health Authority; and was Vice Chair of the Public Diplomacy Board.

 Emyr retired from his post as the first Chief Executive of Natural Resources Wales (NRW), the largest Sponsored Body in Wales, in October 2017.
 In this role, he was responsible for leading and bringing together three previous organisations into a single body, to manage a wide range of services to deliver the sustainable management of Wales’ natural environment.
 This involved a substantial change programme, and delivering vital services at a time of reducing resources.